slbeggs/Function-visualizer/README.md

 ## How to Use
 1. Start the application: Launch the Unity project.
-2. Select a function: Use the GUI dropdown menu to choose a function.
+2. Select a function: Use the GUI dropdown menu to choose a function .
 3. Rotate & Zoom: Use the mouse to interact with the graph.
+Rotate the graph: Click and drag the mouse to rotate around the graph.
+Zoom: Use the mouse scroll wheel to get a closer view or to zoom out.